What Are the Most Popular Car Colors?

-Black was the top choice among CarMax buyers, with 22.25% of all sales.
-White was a close second, with 19.34% of sales.
-Gray (17.63%) and silver (14.64%) rounded out the top four most popular colors.1 The chart below shows the national best-selling vehicle colors at CarMax.
+Black cars were the top choice among CarMax buyers, with 22.25% of all sales.
+White cars were a close second, with 19.34% of sales.
+Gray vehicles (17.63%) and silver cars (14.64%) rounded out the top four most popular colors.

 While black and white were the most popular car colors, we used our data to find out if other colors were more popular in certain vehicle body types.
 Consider sports cars, for instance.
 Surely the best-selling sports car color was candy apple red, right?
 Wrong.

 Whether you look at sales of two-door coupes, four-door sedans, convertibles, or yes, even sports cars, the most popular color choice was black.
 White was the most popular color for trucks, minivans/vans, and wagons.
 The chart below shows the best-selling colors of vehicles by body type at CarMax.

 Though many opt for neutral, low-chroma colors on cars, we took a closer look at the best of the rest.
 When we excluded the top four colors — black, white, silver, and gray — two hues moved to the top of our list.
 Blue and red cars are by far the most popular of the remaining colors.
 In fact, more than half of the cars sold in this group were either blue cars (36.80%) or red (36.58%).
 Less-popular choices included brown (8.28%), gold (5.51%), green (5.15%), and tan (3.41%).
 If you really want your car to stand out in a crowded parking lot, choose orange (2.13%), purple (1.22%), or yellow (0.90%).